WBDT: Newscasts

-On September 16, 2002, the nationally syndicated morning show, The Daily Buzz, premiered from WBDT's studios.
-The program, then produced by then-parent ACME Communications, remained based at the station until its August 2004 move to the facilities of former sister station WKCF in Lake Mary, Florida near Orlando.
+On September 16, 2002, the nationally syndicated morning show The Daily Buzz premiered from WBDT's studios.
+The program, then produced by then-parent ACME Communications, remained based at the station until its August 2004 move to the facilities of former sister station WKCF in Lake Mary, Florida, near Orlando.

-On August 18, 2007, WDTN began to produce a nightly half-hour prime time newscast for WBDT known as 2 News at 10 on Dayton's CW.
+On August 20, 2007, WDTN began to produce a nightly half-hour prime time newscast for WBDT known as 2 News at 10 on Dayton's CW.
 On the 26th day of its broadcast, this show achieved higher ratings than WRGT-TV's nightly prime time news (produced by WKEF) in Dayton's metered market households.

 On July 21, 2012, WDTN began broadcasting its local newscasts in high definition.
 The WBDT shows were included in the upgrade.

-On January 7, 2013, WBDT began airing a weekday news program from 7:00 to 9:00 a.m., called 2 News Today on Dayton's CW.
-Since the cancellation of The Daily Buzz, the station also simulcasts the 5:00 to 7:00 a.m.
+On January 7, 2013, WBDT began airing a weekday news program from 7 to 9 a.m., called 2 News Today on Dayton's CW.
+Since the cancellation of The Daily Buzz, the station also simulcasts the 5 to 7 a.m.
 WDTN edition as well.
-On September 9, 2013, WBDT expanded the prime time 10:00 p.m.
+On September 9, 2013, WBDT expanded the prime time 10 p.m.
 WDTN-produced newscast to an hour.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WBDT shut down its analog signal, over UHF channel 26, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WBDT shut down its analog signal, over UHF channel 26, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 18 to channel 26 for post-transition operations.

 Initially, WBDT aired a standard definition simulcast of its HD programming on its DT2 subchannel.
 After several months, this subchannel was dropped.
 On September 26, 2011, WBDT began airing Bounce TV on DT2, becoming a charter affiliate of the network.
 On November 30, 2015, WBDT added a third subchannel to carry Ion Television (the network was also added by other Media General stations); the station had carried Pax, the forerunner of Ion Television, as a secondary affiliate, ending in 2004.
 On February 1, 2018, Ion Television was moved to sister station WDTN's DT3 subchannel, replacing the Justice Network; WBDT's third subchannel was dropped.

 Spectrum reallocation

 On April 14, 2017, it was reported that WBDT's over-the-air spectrum had been sold in the FCC's spectrum reallocation auction, fetching $27.3 million, with the FCC listing the station as set to go off the air.
 However, Joe Abouzeid, president and general manager of the station, characterized the auction as an "engineering exercise" and stated that the station would not go off the air or move to a new channel.

 In spite of the station manager's earlier denial, WBDT began sharing sister station WDTN's digital channel on June 29, 2018.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 26.